-It is estimated that climate change will result in flood events that are more extreme and occur with greater frequency which will place increased demands on the emergency management system, which includes emergency response, temporary flood protection, and post-disaster recovery.
+It is estimated that climate change will result in flood events that are more extreme and occur with greater frequency which will place increased demands on the emergency management system.
+Figure 38 summarizes the emergency management system including emergency response, temporary flood protection, and postdisaster recovery.

-Emergency response: In the context of Surrey's emergency response, climate change and sea level rise will affect several hazards including floods (coastal, riverine, and localized), debris flows, wind storms, and animal/human diseases.
+Emergency response: In the context of Surrey's emergency response, climate change and sea level rise will affect several hazards including floods (coastal, riverine, and localized), debris flows, windstorms, and animal/human diseases.
 In the context of this strategy, the discussion is restricted to coastal flood hazards only.
 A review of Surrey's flood emergency response plans should be performed to identify stressors in a future scenario where flood events have greater magnitude and frequency.
 For example, such a 'stress test' may conclude that while emergency resources are capable of handling a single extreme event, the capacity is limited when two or more events occur simultaneously (e.g., dyke breaches in two different parts of the flood management system).
 Surrey's Flood Management Plan should be revised to address a wider range of future scenarios, which may support corresponding changes in resources allocation.
 Surrey should also consider a coastal recovery plan that would be focussed on challenges specific to the coastal context.